-SCHOOL BOARD Charter School Mental Health Assistance Allocation Plan Selection 2019-2020 Beverly Slough District I Tommy Allen SAPMS District 2 Charter School to be included It is the intention of in the St. Johns County School District Mental Health Assistance Allocation Plan for the Bill Mignon District 3 2019-2020 School Year.
-Kelly Barrera OR District 4 Patrick Canan Charter School to not be included It is the intention of District 5 in the St. Johns County School District Mental Health Assistance Allocation Plan for the 2019-2020.
+It is the intention of Charter School to not be included in the St. Johns County School District Mental Health Assistance Allocation Plan for the 2020-2021.
 By choosing this option, the school must develop their own governing board approved plan which details the charter school's mental health assistance program and proposed expenditures in accordance with section 1011.62(16), Florida Statutes (see attached Mental Health Assistance Allocation Plan Checklist) and submit for district approval.
-This letter further certifies that legislative funding allocated to implement the district's plan does not supplant funds already allocated for school-based mental health services nor will the funds be used to increase salaries or provide bonuses.
-Charter School Administrator Signature: Date: 6/27/19 Date: 6/27/19 Date approved by the charter school governing board: July 10, 2019 The St. Johns County School District will inspire good character and a passion for lifelong learning in all students, creating educated and caring contributors to the world.
+This letter further certifies that legislative funding allocated to implement the district's plan does not supplant funds already allocated for schoolbased mental health services nor will the funds be used to increase salaries or provide bonuses.

+Date:

+Charter School Administrator Signature:

+Date approved by the charter school governing board: